Clean Plate campaign: International responses

-International responses towards the movement in 2013 is also mainly positive.
-People looked at Chinese huge food waste as a real problem and compliments the campaign to be a positive influence that could change the situation.
+International responses towards the movement in 2013 were also mainly positive.
+People saw Chinese huge food waste as a real problem and complimented the campaign to be a positive influence that could change the situation.
 Responding to the challenge of cutting down on waste among China's newly wealthy, some said that "a new grassroots "Clean Your Plate" campaign is gaining steam, and starting to change the way people think about leftovers".

 As Zhang Ye, one helped organize China's "Clean Plate campaign" says, the movement "started from bottom to top, and then was promoted from top to bottom."
 So some of the negative responses internationally came from the skepticism of the Chinese state's intervention.
 Some media showed concern over the duration and systemic impact of this campaign: "the operation against food waste develops into a movement of political importance, it may render the campaign short-lived, instead of making real changes in the institutional system".
 The reasoning behind it is that people need to fully understand the problem to deploy the best strategy to change, however the government's top-down measure is often too arbitrary and "one size fits all" which usually only eliminate the problem on the surface while causing new unintended problems.
 There were two examples given to support this argument.
 First, an annual banquet of a government agency was suddenly called off after serving the first few dishes when officials learned about the attitude and regulation above, which ends up wasting all those food prepared while those people will still find another place to get them fed.
-The second one is a at school, where students were too afraid of leftovers that a student threw up for finishing a dish, while another cried over a meatball given by mistake.
+The second one is at school, where students were too afraid of leftovers that a student threw up for finishing a dish, while another cried over a meatball given by mistake.
 These reports suggested that the government's intervention actually harmed the grass-root campaign and hindered more creative and humanitarian approaches.